 Taxis in Myanmar mostly come in the form of Japanese saloons (sedans) or estate cars; some are well worn, but there are an increasing number of more modern vehicles on the road.

 Short taxi journeys in central Yangon will typically cost from K1,500-K2,000; journeys over 3 or 4 kilometres will cost correspondingly more.
 In other regional cities, there is less competition between taxis so foreigners often end up paying more.
 You can flag down taxis almost anywhere, but taxis from hotels, restaurants or shopping centres will generally be more expensive.
-Grab and Uber ride-hailing apps operate in Yangon.
+The ride-hailing app Grab operates in Yangon and is often the easiest and cheapest way to arrange a ride.

 If you are travelling around the country, having a modern, air-conditioned car and driver for the day (or days) often allows you the greatest comfort and flexibility.
 Go to our car and minibus hire page for more information about rental with driver.
 If you are interested in self-drive, Yoma Fleet offers vehicles from pick up points at major destinations around Myanmar.